free5gc/free5gc.github.io/docs/blog/Introduction_of_gtp5g_and_some_kernel_concepts.md

 ## Netlink, Generic Netlink and Rtnetlink
 ### Netlink
-Before we continue, i need to introduce [Netlink](https://man7.org/linux/man-pages/man7/netlink.7.html) first.
+Before we continue, I need to introduce [Netlink](https://man7.org/linux/man-pages/man7/netlink.7.html) first.
 What is Netlink?
-Netlink is an IPC (Inter Process Communicate) protocol which can connect kernel space and user space processes by socket.
+Netlink is an IPC (Inter Process Communication) protocol which can connect kernel space and user space processes by socket.
 Traditionally, it used three methods: **Ioctl**, **sysfs**, or **procfs**, to facilitate communication between the kernel and user space.
 However, it can only be initiated from user space, not from kernel space.
 Netlink can support not only **initiated from kernel and user space** but also:

 - Bidirectional transmission, asynchronous communication.
 - Standard socket API used in user space.